Futs/kuroibara/docs/BACKEND_README.md

 - Python 3.13
 - FastAPI 0.115+ with background tasks
 - PostgreSQL 16
-- Redis for caching and session storage
+- Valkey (Redis fork) for caching and session management
 - SQLAlchemy ORM with async support
 - Alembic for database migrations
 - Pytest for comprehensive testing